Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Inviscid linear analysis

-We emphasise the fact that due to our finite truncation of the Galerkin basis functions in which we expand the velocity, there will always be a numerical error in the critical-layer eigenmodes due to the Gibbs phenomenon at the singularity.
-Thus, we cannot guarantee that the numerically-computed critical-layer eigenmodes are always good approximations to the exact solutions.
-Nonetheless, we believe the essential characteristics of these singular eigenmodes are identifiable and the eigenfunctions are useful (say, as initial conditions in an initial-value calculation) by choosing a sufficiently large $M$ and a judicious value of the mapping parameter $L$ such that the numerical errors are small enough that the eigenvalues $\sigma_c^{0}$ remain on the imaginary axis (see \S 5.2).
+We emphasise that our essential interest lies in eigenmodes with small, but non-zero viscosity.
+This ensures that the eigenmodes can be physical and do not have difficult-to-compute singularities.
+Nevertheless, it is still intriguing to compute the eigenmodes with $\nu \equiv 0$, which are numerically (not physically) regularisable by the spatial discretisation.
+By selecting a suitably large value of $M$ and an appropriate value for the mapping parameter $L$ (see \S \ref{sec:correction}), we can resolve the spatial structure of the inviscid eigenmode outside the critical-layer singularity neighbourhood well.
+In addition, the numerical error in the eigenvalue, caused by the slow decay of spectral coefficients or the Gibbs phenomenon around the critical-layer singularity, can be kept adequately small and the eigenvalues correctly lie on the imaginary axis.

-Figure \ref{fig:inviscid_critical} shows some critical-layer eigenmodes of different wave frequencies, all of which are obtained numerically with $M=400$.
-The real parts of the eigenvalues are zero, and the velocity components are either real or purely imaginary for all $r$ with a suitable choice of phase.
-Generally, $r_c$ increases with decreasing $|\sigma|$ along the critical-layer spectrum.
-As expected, the singular behaviour of abrupt slope change is commonly observed at the critical layers.
+Figure \ref{fig:inviscid_critical} shows some critical-layer eigenmodes, which were numerically obtained with $M=400$.
+The real parts of the eigenvalues are zero, and the velocity components are either real or purely imaginary for all $r$, with a suitable phase choice.
+Typically, $r_c$ increases as $|\sigma|$ decreases along the critical-layer spectrum.
+The singular behaviour of abrupt slope change commonly occurs at the critical layer singularity, as predicted analytically by \eqref{sigma_r_c_qvort}.
+As stated in \S \ref{sec:prelim}, we cannot claim that they are perfectly resolved due to the presence of the singularity and the continuous nature of their associated spectrum.
+However, our focus is not on their exact convergence but rather on their well-behaved spatial structure outside the neighbourhood of the singularity, achieved by using a large $M$, along with purely imaginary eigenvalues that conform to analytic expectations.
+We use this information later to study the spatial correspondence of eigenmodes with non-zero viscosity to determine which viscous eigenmodes are of physical relevance.